locessentials/eng401-business-english-us/unit4/week11/crisis-communication.md

 - [**Why Some Diversity, Equity & Inclusion (DEI) Crisis Responses Fail + What to Do Instead**](https://www.inhersight.com/blog/employer-resources/diversity-equity-inclusion-dei-crisis-response) via InHerSight
   *Examines crisis communication specifically around DEI issues, including common failures and strategies for authentic, accountable responses.*

-- [**Layoffs Are Painful But You Can Communicate Them Compassionately**](https://hbr.org/2022/11/layoffs-are-painful-but-you-can-communicate-them-compassionately) via Harvard Business Review
-  *The foundational article for this lesson, with detailed guidance on communicating layoffs to both departing and remaining employees.*

 ---

 ## Reflection Questions